sylikc/jpegview/readme.txt

 - Keyboard shortcuts are now defined in the file KeyMap.txt, located in the EXE folder.
 Users can edit the key map if desired.
 - New INI file setting: ExchangeXButtons to exchange the forward and backward mouse buttons (default is true, now can be switched to false)
 - Putting file name first in window title (as it is convention in Windows)
-- Double-click to set zoom to 100 % resp. fit to screen when already 100 %
+- Double-click to fit image to screen (according auto zoom mode currently set), respectively 100 % when already fit
 - New transformations: Mirror horizontally and vertically (and put the rotation commands also under the new transformations submenu)

 [1.0.24.1]